krisarmstrong/seed/docs/internal/WIFI_COMPETITIVE_ANALYSIS.md

 **Messaging:**

 > "Hamina does beautiful WiFi planning.
-LuminetIQ does WiFi planning + network security +
+The Seed does WiFi planning + network security +
 > compliance - all in one platform.
 Plus, self-host for data privacy (required for healthcare,
 > government)."